-When a cat is simply too sick to survive and recover, the progression from being sick to actively dying can sometimes be so subtle, you may not even realize what's happening.
-Having a better understanding of the clinical symptoms that indicate death is near may help you make an a rational choice about what is best for your pet based on your individual situation.
+When a cat is too sick to survive and recover, the progression from being sick to actively dying can sometimes be so subtle, and you may not realize what's happening.
+Having a better understanding of the clinical symptoms that indicate death is near may help you make a rational choice about what is best for your pet.

 Signs a Cat Is Dying

 According to the page FelineCRF.org, many medical signs indicate a cat is near death.
 The exact symptoms a cat display depends on which illness he has.
 However, there are some basic symptoms all cats experience as their bodies begin to shut down.